 Ernest Edmonds – Exhibition 4: Duality and Co-Existence.
 London: Exhibiting Space.
 Time based abstract artworks generated by computer, recorded onto videotape.
 The first completed piece was Fragment.
 Many exhibitions from 1985-90.

 Eduardo Kac – artworks for Minitel between 1985 and 1986 for the Brazilian network, which was the same system as the French Minitel.
-An example is Reabracadabra (1985).
+An example is Reabracadabra (1985), a very short digital poem transferred to video.

 Jaron Lanier and Thomas G. Zimmerman left Atari in 1985 and founded VPL Research, Inc., (visual programming language) the first company to sell VR goggles and gloves.